 - Build a stronger, more diverse campus sustainability community.

 Ithaca College is a proud member of the 900+ community of higher education organizations reporting to AASHE STARS.
-In the fall of 2019, IC received a GOLD rating using the updated STARS framework.
+Most recently, IC received a GOLD rating using the updated STARS framework.
 We intentionally chose to benchmark using the more challenging version 2.1, and will use the updated assessment to help further guide our efforts in being a recognized leader in all three pillars of sustainability - social, economic, and environmental.
-Our goal for 2018 reporting is GOLD.
-For a more detailed STARS scorecard, please visit Ithaca College's reporting page.
+To learn more about Ithaca College's detailed STARS scorecard, read IC's STARS reporting page.